Locust Grove police chief suspended after arrest on drug, weapons complaints

 Williams, 47, faces complaints of larceny, burglary or theft of a controlled substance and illegal seizure of firearms.

-Under the initial terms of the suspension, Williams will continue to receive pay.
+Under the initial terms of the suspension, Williams will continue to be paid.
 He had served less than a year as police chief when he was arrested Friday night.
 He was released the next afternoon on a $50,000 bond, jail records show.

 Details of the investigation leading to Williams' arrest have not been disclosed.
 District Attorney Matt Ballard's office would make the determination on whether he will face criminal charges.